SurjitSahoo/notes/maths/linear_algebra.md

 # Rank of Matrix

 Rank : Dimension of the output after transformation.
-If transformation squishes the area to a line : Rank = 1 (1 dimensional)
+If transformation squishes the vector space to a line : Rank = 1 (1 dimensional)
-If transformation squishes the area to a plane, Rank = 2 (2 dimensional)
+If transformation squishes the vector space to a plane, Rank = 2 (2 dimensional)

+__Column Space__ : if you take each column of a matrix as basis vector, the span of these vectors is called column space.
+__Null Space__ : Set of all vectors that land on zero(null) after the transformation.

+# Non-square Matrix

+So far we're transforming vectors from 2D space to 2D space and 3D space to 3D space.
+What if I want to transform a vector from 3D space to 2D space or from 2D space to 3D space.

+$\begin{bmatrix}5 & 1\\-3 & 2\\9 & 4\end{bmatrix}$ 2 columns (2 basis vectors) and 3 rows

+In the above 3x2 matrix each basis vector has 3 coordinates, which means they lands on a 3D space.
+There are 2 basis vectors means it takes a 2D vector as input.